Lead (band): 2020–2021: Response to COVID-19, Joy Joy Home Mix and singles

-2022–2023: Lead the Best, online lives and stage musicals
+2022–2023: Lead the Best, 20th Anniversary Live, and post-COVID activities

 On March 22, a dance version of the song "Get Over" was released on Lead's official YouTube.
 The video was choreographed by Shinya and Keita, while the editing was done by member Akira.
 The song was originally the coupling track on their Sonic Boom single.

 On March 30, 2022, Lead released their second online live concert video.
 Lead Upturn 2021 Online Live: Sonic Boom & GuiDance became their eighteenth video release, debuting at No. 12 on the Oricon DVD charts.
 The video held their concerts for Lead Upturn 2021 Online Live ~Sonic Boom~ and Lead Online Live 2021 ~GuiDance~, both which were performed without a live audience due to COVID-19 precautions.

 Beginning April 2, member Keita Furuya became a cast member in the Rodgers and Hammerstein musical Flower Drum Song, taking on the role of One Tarr.
 On April 22, performances of the musical were cancelled due to some of the performers falling ill.
 In July, Akira began starring in the stage adaptation of Night Head 2041, playing the lead role of Naoto Kirihara, alongside actor Hiroki Ino.

 The group released their first compilation album in fourteen years titled Lead the Best on July 31.
 It peaked at No. 5 on Oricon.
 In partner with the release of the album, the trio performed live at Tachikawa Stage Garden the same day with the performance titled 20th Anniversary Live ~Kan Ima Shirube-sai~ (感今導祭 / Guiding Emotions).
 In an interview with USEN Encore about the release of the album and performance, the group said how their biggest turning point as a group was the 2013 release of "Upturn", whereas it was the first release without their former leader, Nakadoi Hiroki.